rctatar/simple-wireguard/README.md

 Jason Donenfeld's beautiful creation (wireguard.com) is elegant and efficient.
 Nevertheless, some people find it to be time-consuming to deploy as a VPN tool in their legacy environments.
-This project is intended to simplify some of the work required for deployment by automating the creation of configuration files and installer scripts for devices in a wireguard VPN.
+This project (a bash script) is intended to simplify some of the work required for deployment by automating the creation of configuration files and installer scripts for devices in a wireguard VPN.

 This tool assumes the following: